thinkshout/thinkshout/blog/_posts/2019-05-09-recognizing-insecure-drupal-code.md

 ## So you want to render HTML…
 Outputting HTML is Drupal’s bread and butter, but if you’re rendering user input you may be vulnerable to cross site scripting, otherwise known as XSS.

 XSS occurs when a malicious user identifies an exploit that allows user input to be executed as Javascript.
-Then, typically, an attacker leads someone without higher privileges (an administrator) to trigger the exploit.
+Then, typically, an attacker leads someone with higher privileges (an administrator) to trigger the exploit.
 At that point, an attacker can do anything the administrator can do - add more administrator accounts, delete content, download sensitive data, and potentially use a chained exploit to execute server-side code.

 ### Twig has your back
 With Drupal 8’s implementation of Twig, all variables rendered normally (within curly braces) are automatically filtered.
 The attributes object, which is often used in Twig, is also generally safe.
 For example, trying to add a malicious attribute with code like: